grking8/homepage/_posts/2020-03-10-scheduling-aws-lambda-functions-with-sam.md

 `Language: Polski`

-NB: each time you make changes to the code you need to build again so the command becomes
+NB: each time you make changes to the code you need to build again, i.e.

 `sam build --template config/template.yml --manifest requirements.txt && sam local invoke ScheduledTask --event event.json --template .aws-sam/build/template.yaml --skip-pull-image`

 ## Deploy to production

-First, package up the lambda function.
+First, package up the Lambda function.

-This takes your code and dependencies and pushes it to S3 bucket
+This takes your code and dependencies and pushes it to our S3 bucket.

 Another win for SAM users is the automation around zipping up the Lambda function and pushing it to the S3 bucket.
 The sam package command zips up your code and artifacts, pushes them to S3 and outputs a modified SAM template ready for deployment via CloudFormation